California Sexual Harassment Lawyer

 How sexual harassment is defined under the law

-The law generally defines sexual harassment two ways:
+The law generally defines sexual harassment in two ways:

-If you are being sexual harassed at work, it is important that you document your harassment.
+If you are being sexually harassed at work, it is important to document your harassment.
 You should work through your manager or supervisor (as long as they are not the one(s) who are harassing you), as well as your company’s human resources department.
-You may contact sexual harassment lawyer at the law office of Robert David Baker, Inc. either before you contact your company’s human resources department, or after you have.
+You may contact a sexual harassment lawyer at the law office of Robert David Baker, Inc. either before you contact your company’s human resources department, or after.
 If your employer fails to take action on your claims, and fails to conduct a full and impartial investigation, you may have a claim under the law.
 Additionally, if you have evidence that shows or demonstrates sexual harassment, you should contact us immediately.
 There may be certain time limits to file a case, and we will need to work within those timeframes.

-We have been working hard to get justice and compensation for both male and female victims of workplace sexual harassment and discrimination since 1981.
-We are proud to serve the San Jose and greater Bay Area community, and to work on behalf of those who need help and need the protection of the law.
+We have been working hard to earn justice and compensation for both male and female victims of workplace sexual harassment and discrimination since 1981.
+We are proud to serve the San Jose and greater Bay Area as sexual harassment lawyers and to work on behalf of those who need help and need the protection of the law.
 Call us today to schedule a free consultation.